 You know your breaststroke body position is in good shape when you find yourself gliding effortlessly through the water.
 Is that not happening for you?

 It's not just about your position relative to the water surface.
 It's also about the 'shape' that you create as you pull and kick.

 Are you looking for that smooth, effortless technique?
 Read on.

 The body should be as flat and streamlined as possible with an inclination from the head to the feet so that the leg kick recovery takes place under the water.

-The head movement should be kept to a minimum and the shoulders should remain level throughout the stroke.
+The head movement should be kept to a minimum, and the shoulders should remain level throughout the stroke.

-In order to reduce resistance created by these movements, as the propulsive phase of an arm pull or leg kick takes place, the opposite end of the body remains still and streamlined.
+To reduce resistance created by these movements, as the propulsive phase of an arm pull or leg kick takes place, the opposite end of the body remains still and streamlined.